LeighSteiner/theOcean/README.md

 1. Blow a bubble.
 If your next great adventure is waiting out there for you, what is the first thing you would want to say to them?
 Write that message, and drop it in the ocean.
 Your person will find it -- or someone you never even imagined.
 Maybe a dozen someones.
 But you only get to pick one match per bubble: choose wisely.

 2. Start a stream -- or try to.
 Go diving in the ocean, find the message that was written just for you.
 Write a beautiful second message, and maybe the human you're speaking to will pick you to speak back to.

+## dev notes:

+_round 1 mvp_
+   users can view all the messages in an ocean, users can write messages, users can write responses, users can choose a response users can have a conversation
+_round 2 functionality_
+  users can block/filter other users from oceans